enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/quickstart.rst

 Just check the JQM_ROOT/logs directory - a numbered log file should have appeared, containing the log of the test job.

 The log inside the console should give you an indication "Jetty has started on port <PORT>".
 You can now use your preferred browser to go to localhost:port and browse the administration console.
+Use Ctrl+C inside the PowerShell console to stop the engine.

 Linux / Unix
 ************